datalad-handbook/book/docs/usecases/HCP_dataset.rst

        └── unprocessed      <- subdataset

    This is all there is to assemble subject specific datasets.
-The interesting question is how to do this as automated as possible.
+The interesting question is: How can this be done as automated as possible?

    **How to create subject-specific tables**